Pulled Pork Sliders

-Pulled Pork Sliders are made from a pork butt rubbed with a homemade rub recipe, cooked in a crockpot, and covered with homemade BBQ sauce.
-The juiciest ones you will ever eat.
+Pulled Pork Sliders (Easy Crockpot Recipe for Tender, Juicy Pork)These Pulled Pork Sliders are perfect for any get together.
+Pork butt rubbed with a homemade rub, cooked in a crockpot, and covered with a homemade BBQ sauce.

 HOW TO MAKE PULLED PORK SLIDERS